Even if the pay gap did exist, it would not be the job of the federal government to try to eliminate it.

 In fact, when Payscale compared pay by gender after controlling for job, education, hours worked, experience, and location, women were found to make 98 cents to a man’s dollar, which is not a statistically significant difference.
 Even controlling for this does not consider the fact that many employers provide paid maternity leave to their employees, which serves as an equalizer of sorts.

 Regardless, much of the debate surrounding this notion of a “wage gap” is whether it exists or not.
 What’s perhaps more important is why this is even an issue of discussion from a policy standpoint.
 Does the federal government, or any government for that matter, have the right to tell a business how much its employees should be paid?
 For the government to make any sort of mandate along those lines would be a tremendous violation of our right to dispense with our property as we wish.
 Ignoring the rights of consenting individuals to negotiate a contract that both parties find suitable quickly devolves into the territory of the unconstitutional.

 It is clear that the myth of the wage gap is spread by politicians looking to gain votes from progressives and the so-called “equal rights” activists, but it is evident that the “wage gap” is simply a myth.
 But speaking now more generally, we must always examine closely widely-accepted narratives because there is almost always much more than initially meets the eye.

-Nikhil Sridhar is a student at Duke University and works at Merion West.
+Nikhil Sridhar is a student at Duke University.